houseabsolute/actions-rust-release/README.md

 The name of the file that contains the changelog for this project.
 This will be used to generate a description for the GitHub Release.

+If you set this to an empty string, then no changelog file will be included.

 ### `working-directory`

 - **Required**: no